Hautaklyttn/progDocs/docs/articles/c_cpp.md

 &nbsp;

 <a name="ch1-20"></a>
-### 1.20 Single quotes vs. double quotes in C
+### 1.20 Single quotes vs. double quotes

 > In C and in C++ single quotes identify a single character, while double quotes create a string literal.

+&nbsp;

 `'a'` is a single a character literal, while `"a"` is a string literal containing an `'a'` and a null terminator (that is a 2 char array).